redhat-cop/automate-tower/tower-setup/roles/autocop.tower-setup/README.md

 	tower_working_dir: "/root"

-A hash of passwords for Tower, it can be of course overwritten by a vaulted variable
+A hash of passwords for Tower, it can be (and should) of course overwritten by a vaulted variable:

 	tower_passwords:
 	  admin_password: changeme